cau1k/codex-prompts/spec:tasks.md

    - Apply the context to refine phases, tasks, or source references (e.g., new milestones, scope changes).
    - Update relevant sections without losing historical clarity, and summarize the changes introduced.
    - Inspect `.llms/spec/$(cat .llms/spec/.current-spec)/` for files named `implement-*.md`; if any exist, append a concise summary of the task list revisions to the most recent log.
 If none exist, instruct the user to create `implement-$(date +%m-%d-%y).md` and record the updates there.
+7. if ($ARGUMENTS === "docs")

+- For the current tasks.md, check to see if it has any existing [Docs] tags
+  - if the bullet point under the task does have "[Docs]" tag(s), you must extend it by finding source URLs by broadly querying nia with a question like "find examples of code or functions that could accomplish <task requirement>".
+Record all the source URLs that nia returns per [Docs] tag with the title of the source.
+    - For example, it would look like "- [ ] Add API key authorization" you would append child bullet(s) to the "- [Docs] better-auth (<source-id>)", with matching source URLs like "[Source]: <https://better-auth.com/docs/plugin/api-keys>"

-7. In all modes, encourage the user to run `/spec:approve tasks` once the document reflects the agreed plan.
+8. In all modes, encourage the user to run `/spec:approve tasks` once the document reflects the agreed plan.